What is Visual Testing?

 - Due to a large number of Operating Systems and devices with different screen sizes available in the market, it is important that the application is responsive enough to run according to the different screen sizes and Operating Systems.

-- The first impression of the customer regarding the software product is from the UI and the ease of using the application, if it is not so or the customer had a bad experience using it, customer will not think of using it further even if the functionality is working proficient and all the money invested in the software is next to wasted.
+- The first impression of the customer regarding the software product is from the UI and the ease of using the application, if it is not so or the customer had a bad experience using it, the customer will not think of using it further even if the functionality is working proficient and all the money invested in the software is next to waste.

 How does Visual Testing Work and its Techniques?

 It can be performed either manually or through automated tools.
-In manual Visual testing, manual testers are deployed finding the issues in using the application on various devices, screen sizes, Operating Systems and different browsers.
+In manual Visual testing, manual testers are deployed finding the issues in using the application on various devices, screen sizes, Operating Systems, and different browsers.
 In manual testing, it is more like a spot- a- difference using the snapshots or the manuals provided by the developers.
 UI of the application with various components sizes, color, style is tested.
 Application UI is also tested with network changes.

-As it is impossible to detect the minor UI changes through manual Visual testing, automated Visual testing came into existence to have the speedy work as the application can be tested concurrently across various screens and browsers concurrently.
-Automated Visual testing allows us to validate the various components of web application and focuses on the correctness of the content being positioned in the layout of web pages.
+As it is impossible to detect the minor UI changes through manual Visual testing, automated Visual testing came into existence to have speedy work as the application can be tested concurrently across various screens and browsers concurrently.
+Automated Visual testing allows us to validate the various components of web applications and focuses on the correctness of the content being positioned in the layout of web pages.
 It checks the positioning of the elements in a web page as well as the other factors like overlapping of text, hiding elements color, size, shape, etc.

 There are various tools available in the market which helps in the automated visual testing of an application.
 Some of them are given below:

-The main difference between the manual visual testing and automated one is that manual testing is very time-consuming as it takes time to perform testing on various devices and browsers.
+The main difference between manual visual testing and automated one is that manual testing is very time-consuming as it takes time to perform testing on various devices and browsers.
 Moreover, it is impossible for the human eye to test the application pixel by pixel.
 Though automation testing resolves this problem of accuracy and testing the application with minor changes automated tests requires the high maintenance of baseline test of expected images for various screens, resolutions, Operating system and browsers.
 Sometimes unnecessary bugs arise if we compare every component pixel by pixel which leads to the continuous failure of test cases without any major issue.
-So it is necessary to understand how much the visual part of the application should be automated for the effective results.
+So it is necessary to understand how much the visual part of the application should be automated for effective results.